 Once you have your bedtime routine, it is essential to keep it.

-No matter what stalling tactics your child uses or how many times they get up out of bed, it’s important that you lead them back to bed immediately.
-Giving in to these stalling tactics delays bedtime and encourages children to keep using these behaviors in the future.
+No matter what stalling tactics your child uses or how many times they get up out of bed, it's important that you lead them back to bed immediately.
+Be gentle but firm, and do not get into a conversation about it.
+Giving in to stalling tactics delays bedtime and encourages children to keep using these behaviors in the future.

 "Though the child may cry and kick and scream, know that you are doing the right thing by helping them establish healthy sleep behaviors so they can be their best, happiest self the next day," says Dr. Caraballo.